George Adams (American football)

-George Wallace Adams (born December 22, 1962) is a former professional American football running back who played in the National Football League (NFL).

-Adams played college football at Kentucky and was a first round pick in the 1985 NFL Draft.
-Adams played in the NFL for the New York Giants and the New England Patriots.
+George Wallace Adams (born December 22, 1962) is an American former professional football player who was a running back in the National Football League (NFL).
+He played college football for the Kentucky Wildcats and was selected in the first round of the 1985 NFL draft.
+He played in the NFL for the New York Giants and the New England Patriots.